Originally this essay was concerned with the ultimate solution of the conflict between Harry Potter and the Dark Lord.

 Just about all characters in the series seemed to be entirely defined by their families, regardless of whether they marched in lock-step in accordance with their family’s decisions, or rejected them utterly.
 And two of the three characters that we had been shown who did reject their families’ alliances had been brought to extremely sticky ends, so the underlying message had hardly presented that particular choice as a desirable option.

 Even the children without living families appeared to be locked into the contract made by the choices of their parents.
-Only the children with irrelevant families, such as Hermione Granger, or the other Muggle-borns, seemed to have the luxury of making their own choices, in this generation.
+Only the children with irrelevant families, such as Hermione Granger, or the other Muggle-borns, seemed to have the luxury of making their own choices, at least in this generation.

 Or, as in the case of Tom Riddle, seemed to have been turned loose on the world incapable of ever making proper choices.